rekha-balan/azure-docs-test2-pr.nl-NL/articles/scheduler/scheduler-concepts-terms.md

 To set a retry policy, two additional settings may be specified: a retry interval (**retryInterval**) and the number of retries (**retryCount**).

 The retry interval, specified with the **retryInterval** object, is the interval between retries.
 Its default value is 30 seconds, its minimum configurable value is 15 seconds, and its maximum value is 18 months.
-Jobs in Free job collections have a minimum configurable value of 1 hour.
 It is defined in the ISO 8601 format.
 Similarly, the value of the number of retries is specified with the **retryCount** object; it is the number of times a retry is attempted.
 Its default value is 4, and its maximum value is 20\.
 Both **retryInterval** and **retryCount** are optional.
 They are given their default values if **retryType** is set to **fixed** and no values are specified explicitly.

 ## <a name="see-also"></a>See also
  [What is Scheduler?](scheduler-intro.md)